kalvir781/kalv/cv/index.md

 During pandemic, introduced correct practises for developers to work remotely ensuring they were happy and content working with one another with only Slack and Google Hangouts.

 # Talks
+Barcamp London 2008 - Multiple talks including RFID tracking, won a free iPod Shuffle.
+London Twitter Hack Weekend 2008 - Organized the first London twitter weekend hack weekend.
+Expanding on the use of metadata development on tweets and the adding of contextual information for relevant search results.
 November 2010 - LRUG - [more websockets](https://lrug.org/meetings/2010/november/) - Overview of Websockets and how to work with modern realtime HTTP
+[RubyManor Conference](http://rubymanor.org) - Helped organize and talk at the conference

+### Microsoft Talks
+2012 Make Web Not War - presenting and discussing Realtime Web infrastructure for the future.
+2017 The future of conversational AI systems to interact with people, how computers will use this as the new method of UI

 Feb 2018 - VanRuby - [Deploying ActionCable](https://www.youtube.com/watch?v=v2uaY9qTSsI) - Implementing realtime web in Rails 5.0
 Hack the Entreprenuer - [Breaking out of your comfort Zone](https://hacktheentrepreneur.com/podcast/kalvir-sandhu/) - podcast episode discussing forming businesses